onosproject/tlaplus-monitor/docs/README.md

 ```

 The model will be initialized with the `prevVersion` and `nextVersion` set to `0`.
-As traces are pushed onto the Kafka stream, the model checker will `Read` the trace
+As traces are pushed onto the traces stream, the model checker will `Read` the trace
 records, update the model state, and evaluate the invariant `TypeOK`.

 [TLA+]: https://lamport.azurewebsites.net/tla/tla.html